 Autoresearch~\cite{karpathy2026autoresearch} deploys a single AI agent running research on single-GPU training automatically, which is super-lightweight.
 Subsequent works have expanded on this base.
 AutoResearch Claw~\cite{liu2026autoresearchclaw} extends this framework with multi-batch parallelism by evaluating several candidate configurations simultaneously, while EvoScientist~\cite{lyu2026evoscientist} introduces persistent experience memory to enable cross-run learning.
 In addition, ARIS~\cite{yang2026aris} introduces cross-model review mechanisms to mitigate the evaluation blind spots inherent in single-model systems.
 Concurrently, ArgusBot~\cite{fan2026argusbot} addresses long-horizon execution bottlenecks by implementing a continuous supervision architecture that distributes tasks across specialized planning, execution, and review roles.
 Recent work Bilevel Autoresearch~\cite{qu2026bilevel} takes a meta-optimization approach, utilizing an outer loop to generate and inject new search mechanisms as Python code at runtime to break deterministic search patterns.
 While these works focus on algorithm generation, batching, or meta-optimization, our work highlights multi-agent autoresearch.

+Previous work~\cite{yang2020swarm} has mentioned the challenge of swarm intelligence-based AutoML, while current agents are good at working independently on specific tasks, but are often overwhelmed when dealing with complex engineering projects that require teamwork.
+Besides, the limitation of single-agent sequential reasoning/execution is heavily dependent on a single prompt, lacking the ability to brainstorm~\cite{shen2020bso}.
+Brainstorming can enable a group of agents to interact and suggest ideas spontaneously in response to a prompt.
+To address this, many foundation model vendors are now supporting agent swarms and emphasizing the importance of agents' teamwork.
+For example, Kimi K2.5 introduces the agent swarm to address the limitations of single-agent sequential reasoning/execution~\cite{team2026kimi}, and Kimi K2.6 can even run continuously for 12 hours with 300+ agents in parallel from a single prompt.
+Claude Code now also supports agent teams for complex work.

-All existing works either focus on single-agent automation or on role-based multi-agent research systems and lack inter-agent communication, while inter-agent communication plays a crucial role~\cite{sun2025multi}.
-In this paper, our work builds upon the autoresearch loop for neural network hyperparameter search and extends it to a multi-agent version under fixed computational budgets.
+All existing autoresearch works either focus on single-agent automation or on role-based multi-agent research systems and lack inter-agent communication, which plays a crucial role~\cite{sun2025multi} in multi-agent systems.
+In this paper, we build on the autoresearch loop for neural network hyperparameter search and extend it to a multi-agent version under fixed computational budgets.